Whatcha Say: Critical reception

 "Whatcha Say" received mixed reviews.
 Glenn Gamboa of Newsday wrote: "For fans of Imogen Heap's "Hide and Seek", the new Jason Derulo single "Whatcha Say" – which liberally samples from the song and even uses Heap's chorus as his own chorus – may be hard to swallow.
 But Derulo weaves easily in and out of Heap's parts and matches his autotuned vocals to hers pretty well to craft a catchy, if derivative, little number."
 Upon its November 2009 UK release, noted R&B writer Pete Lewis of 'Blues & Soul' described the single as "Blending pounding beats and Derulo's rich, soulful vocals with an instantly-infectious pop hook sampled from alternative/indie songstress Imogen Heap".
+Cleveland.com was critical of Derulo's song, criticizing the sampling: "["Hide and Seek,"] loses its raw sentiment in the hands of Derulo and pop producer J.R.
+Rotem, who turn Heap’s voice into a corny gimmick.
+How dare they."

 Commercial performance

 "Whatcha Say" debuted on the Billboard Hot 100 at number 54 in the issue dated August 4, 2009.
 It reached number one in the issue dated November 12, 2009.
 The song also reached the number-one spot on the Canadian Nielsen SoundScan Digital Songs chart.
 "Whatcha Say" entered and peaked on the UK Singles Chart on November 22, 2009 at number 3.

 By June 2014, the single had sold over 4 million digital copies in the US.